dr-aman-sharma/Data-Science/Weather-Forecast-Project/README.md

 Data was collected using Open-Meteo APIs.
 Two separate datasets were used: historical Forecast API which was used as the raw forecast source, and historical Weather API (ERA5 Reanalysis) which was used as the reference / ground truth dataset.
 Hourly data was collected for wind speed at 10 m, and wind direction at 10 m.
 Time period was chosen to be 1 January 2025 to 31 December 2025.
 All timestamps were aligned in GMT+0 to avoid timezone mismatch issues.

-# Data Preparation
+# Data Preparation and Feature Engineering

 For each location forecast data and ERA5 data were merged using timestamp matching.
 Forecast bias was computed as delta = actual wind speed - forecast wind speed.
 The correction model was trained to predict this residual error.
 Terrain labels were also added manually for each location.

-# Feature Engineering

 The following features were used for training: forecast wind speed, forecast wind direction, time and terrain.
 Since wind direction is circular, I encoded it using sine(direction) and cosine(direction), instead of directly using the angle.
 Time features were encoded to capture daily and seasonal cycles as "hour_sin", "hour_cos", "month_sin", "month_cos".
 Terrain features included were coastal, desert, mountain, plains, and tropical.
 Terrain type was one-hot encoded.

-# Model Used
+# Model Used and Train-Test Split

 I used a Random Forest Regressor for the correction model.

-Reasons for choosing it:
-- works well on nonlinear tabular data,
-- handles mixed feature types naturally,
+Reasons for choosing it were that it works well on nonlinear tabular data, handles mixed feature types naturally and requires minimal preprocessing which was needed for the shortness of time.
-- requires minimal preprocessing,
-- relatively robust and interpretable.

----

-# Train-Test Split

 Instead of random splitting, I used a time-based split.

-Training:
-- January to October 2025
+I trained for January to October 2025 and tested for November to December 2025.

-Testing:
-- November to December 2025

-This setup better simulates a real forecasting scenario and avoids temporal leakage.

----

 # Results